-Monday 14 October 2024
+Monday, 14 October 2024

-Working with the OpenAI Assistants API: Using file search
+Working with OpenAI Assistants: Using file search

 This is the second post in the series where we explore the OpenAI Assistants API.
 In this post, we will be looking at the file search capabilities which allows us to upload files to the Assistants API and chat with them.
 See the following posts for the entire series: